anuragbaveja23/Weather-Forecast-Web-Application/README.md

    pnpm run dev
    ```

 Open your browser to `http://localhost:3000` to see the application.

+## Contributing

+Feel free to contribute to this project by submitting a pull request.